Mode, Frequency & Duration of Therapy Sessions In London

 Endings Ending is discussed and planned in advance with the counsellor / psychotherapist.

-Receiving Referrals Alongside personal referrals and recommendation from clients, I accept counselling and psychotherapy referrals from GP practices, employers and law firms, other psychotherapists and counsellors, as well as psychologists and other professionals.
+Receiving Referrals Alongside personal referrals and recommendation from clients, I accept counselling and psychotherapy referrals from GP practices, employers and law firms, other psychotherapists, and counsellors, as well as psychologists and other professionals.
 Potential clients will be offered an initial meeting for counselling or psychotherapy in London as soon as possible.
 People will need to have an interest in thinking about themselves and desire to change in order for the therapy to be effective.
-If I am unable to see you or you would prefer to see a counsellor close to you, I am able to put you in touch with other counsellors throughout London, including Camden, Kings Cross.
+If I am unable to see you or feel like I can't offer the right kind of help, I will refer you to someone else, who is better equipped to meet your individual needs.
+If you would prefer to see a counsellor closer to you, I am able to put you in touch with other counsellors throughout London, including Camden, Kings Cross.

 Counselling & Psychotherapy Unsuitability

 Counselling Unsuitability The confidential process of therapy is about increasing awareness, choice and self-responsibility, rather than judging, diagnosing, labelling or offering a medical model of "corrective treatment".
-As a private practitioner, the counselling and psychotherapy service I offer is not suitable for:
+As a private practitioner working in-person, online and outdoors, the counselling and psychotherapy service I offer is not suitable for:

 - Couples, children, adolescents, families